 The principles established by the GDPR that controllers must comply with the following:

-So, what would replace the behavioral data collection to enhance ad-targeting?
+So, what would replace behavioral data collection to enhance ad-targeting?

 For many, the answer will lie in contextual advertising.
 The power of this strategy falls in showing ads based on the content that a consumer is looking at in real time (e.g., a news article, website, news feed, mobile app screen or video game).